First Aid

 (2) An employer who is required under subsection (1) to provide a first aid room at a workplace shall ensure that the first aid room

-(a) has adequate lighting, ventilation and heating;
+(a) has adequate lighting, ventilation and heating, including emergency lighting in accordance with section 6.3;

 (b) is kept clean and in a sanitary condition;